 WHO CAN PARTICIPATE IN AERIAL CLASSES?

-Aerial Days classes are suitable for many different body types, and for men and women of all ages.
+Aerial Days classes are suitable for many different body types, and for all sexes from 7 years old.

 The early moves that students will learn on the equipment require less strength and flexibility than many students expect.
 Coming to class with some strength and flexibility is helpful but it is not a prerequisite.
 From the first class, the beginner aerial student may be able to perform a selection of moves on the trapeze or hoop.
 As aerial awareness and strength and confidence develop, so too does the complexity, quality and amount of positions on the equipment.